-The manufacturer shall declare the normal parameter conditions under which the regeneration process occurs (soot load, temperature, exhaust back-pressure, etc.) and its duration time (n2).
-The manufacturer shall also provide all the data to determine the time between two regenerations (n1).
-The exact procedure to determine this time shall be agreed by the type approval or certification authority based upon good engineering judgement.
+The manufacturer shall declare the normal parameter conditions under which the regeneration process occurs (soot load, temperature, exhaust back-pressure, etc.) and its duration based on the number of cycles (n_r) .
+The manufacturer shall also provide all the data to determine the number of cycles between two regenerations (n).
+The exact procedure to determine this time shall be agreed by the type approval authority based upon good engineering judgement.